Meryl Streep makes first-ever ‘SNL’ appearance during 50th anniversary special

 “Yeah, well, a good mother can also be a bad girl,” she says to him, turning in her seat suggestively toward him.

-Oscar-winner Jack Nicholson, sporting his signature sunglasses, also made a surprise appearance during the special.
-His appearance, too, marked his “SNL” debut when he introduced Adam Sandler, who sang an original song about the 50-year history of “SNL.”
+Oscar-winner Jack Nicholson, sporting his signature sunglasses, also made a surprise cameo during the special, when he introduced Adam Sandler, who sang an original song about the 50-year history of “SNL.”

 Nicholson, 87, has rarely made public appearances in recent years.